-Prerequisite: HSW 100 and 102 and program permission.
+Prerequisite: HSW 100, 102 and 103.
+HSW 103 may be taken concurrently.

-HSW 191, 192, 193 Supervised Clinical Practicum I, II, III (5, 5, 5)
+HSW 191, 192, 193

+Supervised Clinical Practicum I. II.
+III (5, 5, 5)

 On-the-job training; supervised experience in human service agencies.
 Students work a minimum of 150 hours per quarter in an agency.
 One-year students take two quarters, and two-year students take all three quarters.
-Students meet during the quarter with the Clinical Practicum Supervisor and agency supervisor to discuss skill development and process field experiences.
+Students meet during the quarter with the clinical practicum supervisor and agency supervisor to discuss skill development and process field experiences.